Inside Out (Traveling Wilburys song): Release

 The song was sequenced as the second track on Vol. 3, between "She's My Baby" and "If You Belonged to Me".
 The album was released on the band's Wilbury record label on 29 October 1990 in the UK and 6 November in the United States.

 Authors Chip Madinger and Mark Easter describe "Inside Out" as arguably the most commercial track on Vol. 3.
 Warner Bros.
 Records, which distributed Wilbury Records, considered the song for release on a commercial single in the US but, as with "She's My Baby", decided to issue it only as a promotional single there.
 The band filmed a music video for "Inside Out", in which the four Wilburys and Keltner are seen performing the track.
 Set on a concert stage, the original clip began with the sound of an orchestra warming up and closed with muted applause.

-The song was given a commercial single release in Canada and Germany, with an instrumental version of the Vol. 3 track "New Blue Moon" as the B-side.
+The song was given a commercial single release in Australia, Canada and Germany, with an instrumental version of the Vol. 3 track "New Blue Moon" as the B-side.
 The single peaked at number 50 on Canada's RPM 100.
 In the US, the song reached number 16 on Billboards Album Rock Tracks chart.